Check out the latest information and advice on coronavirus (COVID-19).

 Most decisions are taken by officers and the final decision is likely to be made by the Director of Strategic Partnerships, Planning and Streetpride under powers delegated by the Council.
 Some applications are determined by the Planning Control Committee, who consider applications if:

-Full details can be found in the Council's Constitution - Part 3 Scheme of Delegations
+Full details can be found in the Council's Constitution - Scheme of Delegations.

-Dates of meetings, agendas, minutes and reports for current and historic Planning Control Committee meetings can be found on our Council Meeting Information System (CMIS).
+Dates of meetings, agendas, minutes and reports for current and historic Planning Control Committee meetings can be found on our Democracy Portal.

 A Planning Permission could include conditions requiring the applicant/agent to submit further details for approval by us.
 This must be done by submitting a Discharge of Conditions application.
 There is a fee for this application.